 - 2. Make a Prediction: What do you think will happen when waves come up to this shoreline? - 3.
 Take a piece of tape and mark where most of the sand stops on the outside of the shoreline container. - 4.
 Gently make 20 waves along the shoreline.
 Mark where the sand stops with another piece of tape on the outside of the shoreline container. - 6.
-After all of the waves, did any of the sand move out into the water? - 7.
+After all of the waves, was there any erosion along the shore? - 7.
 Use a ruler to measure how far the sand traveled from the first piece of tape you added to the last piece of tape you added.
 How many millimeters did the shoreline move back from the start of the experiment to the end?
 How many centimeters? - 8.
 Draw a picture of what the shoreline looks like after all 20 waves: